Optimized computation of tight focusing of short pulses using mapping to periodic space: Results and Discussion

-The peak intensity at focus, as obtained from simulations, is shown in Fig.~\ref{fig:ParaxialComparison}.
+The peak intensity at focus, as obtained from simulations, is shown in Figure~\ref{fig:ParaxialComparison}.
 If $f < 1$, there are substantial deviations from the theoretical prediction for a paraxial Gaussian beam $I_0 = 2 P_0 / (\pi w_0^2)$, where $P_0$ is the instantaneous power passing through the focal plane $z = 0$ and the waist $w_0 = 2 f \lambda / \pi$ (see \cite{salamin.apb.2006}).
 As the latter is calculated to lowest order in the diffraction angle, or for large $f$, this is to be expected.
-A more detailed comparison for the specific case $f = 1$ is shown in Fig.~\ref{fig:ParaxialComparison}(b, c, d).
+A more detailed comparison for the specific case $f = 1$ is shown in Figure~\ref{fig:ParaxialComparison}b--d.
 While the transverse field along the laser axis is reasonably well predicted by theory, the longitudinal component is not.
 This supports the necessity of going beyond the paraxial approximation when considering tightly focused laser pulses.
-However, we also confirm that our simulations correctly reproduce the expected theoretical result in the limit that the focusing becomes weak.
+However, we also confirm that our simulations correctly reproduce the expected theoretical result in the limit that the focusing becomes~weak.

-\subsection{Focusing of a laser pulse with a circular flat-top transverse profile}
+\subsubsection{Focusing of a Laser Pulse with a Circular Flat-Top Transverse Profile}

 In this subsection we apply the developed method for computing tight focusing of laser beams with more realistic structure.
-To account for the uniform amplification within the gain medium and the importance of not exceeding the breakdown intensity threshold, we consider the flat-top model of the pulse described in Sec.~\ref{sec:problem} with the field configuration parameters presented in Sec.~\ref{sec:verification}.
+To account for the uniform amplification within the gain medium and the importance of not exceeding the breakdown intensity threshold, we consider the flat-top model of the pulse described in Section~\ref{sec:problem} with the field configuration parameters presented in Section~\ref{sec:verification}.
 We then apply the described method to compute the peak field strength, as well as when and where it is reached.
-Fig.~\ref{fig:peak_intensity} shows the dependency of the peak field amplitude and the coordinate at which it is reached on the f-number.
-The distance $D$ between pulses was taken to be $2L$, so that the error of the scheme does not exceed 1\% of the peak amplitude (Sec.~\ref{sec:verification}).
-The size of the computational grid was 128$\times$1024$\times$1024 nodes, and the instant of reaching peak power was determined with an accuracy of $\Delta t=0.01$.
-The complete code by which these results were obtained is given in the hi-$\chi$ repository \cite{hichi}.
+Figure~\ref{fig:peak_intensity} shows the dependency of the peak field amplitude and the coordinate at which it is reached on the f-number.
+The distance $D$ between pulses was taken to be $2L$, so that the error of the scheme does not exceed 1\% of the peak amplitude (Section~\ref{sec:verification}).
+The size of the computational grid was 128 $\times$ 1024 $\times$ 1024 nodes, and the instant of reaching peak power was determined with an accuracy of $\Delta t=0.01${~s}.
+The complete code by which these results were obtained is given in the {Supplementary Materials}.